Jump to Main Content

 Q: Will the committee be able to consider prerequisites that are in progress at the time of the application deadline?

-A: No. All prerequisite courses must be completed prior to the Informatics application deadline.
+A: No. All prerequisite courses must be completed before the Informatics application deadline.
 For example, students planning on applying in autumn for winter program entry must have all prerequisites completed by summer.
 See the admissions timeline.

 Q: When will I learn my admissions decision?